-The Center for Dine Teacher Education offers Math endorsement courses that are aligned to Arizona Department of Education requirements.
+The Center for Diné Teacher Education offers Math endorsement courses that are aligned to Arizona Department of Education requirements.
 The courses promote culturally appropriate teaching and learning strategies for Navajo learners.
 It is designed for teachers, taught by teachers, with real-world applications in Navajo Nation schools.
 All courses will be offered at the Tsaile Campus.

-Program Requirements Credits EDP 250 Numbers and Operations in Grades K-8 6 EDP 251 Geometry and Measurement in Grades K-8 3 EPD 252 Patterns, Algebra, and Functions in Grades K-8 6 EPD 253 Data Analysis, Probability and Discrete Math in K-8 3 EDU 254 Mathematics Classroom Assessment in Grades K-8 3 EDU 255 Pedagogy & Instr Ldershp in Math in Grades K-8 3 Program Credits: 24
+Program Requirements Credits EDP 250 Numbers and Operations in Grades K-8 6 EDP 251 Geometry and Measurement in Grades K-8 3 EPD 252 Patterns, Algebra, and Functions in Grades K-8 6 EPD 253 Data Analysis, Probability and Discrete Mathematics in Grades K - 8 3 EDU 254 Mathematics Classroom Assessment in Grades K - 8 3 EDU 255 Pedagogy & Instructional Leader- shp in Mathematics in Grades K - 8 3 Program Credits: 24